1self-destruction/s21_linux_1/Readme.md

 ##### Update the system packages to the latest version

-sudo apt update to download updates. sudo apt upgrade to install updates.
+sudo apt update to download updates.\n sudo apt upgrade to install updates.

 ![progress](/img/installing_update.JPG)
-update in progress
+upgrade in progress

 sudo apt update again, to check that all packages are up to date.
 ![sudo_upgrade](/img/sudo_apt_upgrade.JPG)